Tips to Reduce Stress Before Travelling to Phuket

 Whenever you travel to a new destination for the first time, planning can be stressful.
 There are so many unanswered questions, and if also the cost is high, the stress grows proportionally.
 Phuket is no different.
 Travelling has become more accessible, and a lot of information is now available online, but finding all the answers can be time-consuming, frustrating and more often than you think: second or even third hand!

-Phuket 101 is a team of two, living in Phuket and Bangkok for the past 25 years, actively and permanently researching and helping travellers for almost 10 years… for free!
+Phuket 101 Travel Guide is a team of two, living in Phuket and Bangkok for the past 28 years, actively and permanently researching and helping travellers for more than 10 years… for free!
 All the information below is first hand, and not sponsored!

 With 20 amazing beaches around the island, it’s no surprise that every first-time traveller is worried about making the right choice to book their hotel. (there are in fact more than 40 beaches some are less attractive or to hidden)